 Image credits: TripAdvisor

-And when you’re not busy chasing the lights, other must-dos in the city include a trip to the Vulkana Spa situated on an old refurbished Norwegian fishing boat, a cheeky pint or two at the Magic Ice Bar (built entirely out of ice, no less), along with some whale watching if you wish.
+And when you’re not busy chasing the lights, enjoy whale watching, relaxing at Vulkana Spa (situated on an old refurbished Norwegian fishing boat), and a cheeky pint or two at the Magic Ice Bar (built entirely out of ice, no less).

 2. Bodø